Gender pay gap: Discrimination

 A 2018 audit study found that high-achieving men are called back more frequently by employers than equally high-achieving women (at a rate of nearly 2-to-1).

-In a 2016 interview, Harvard Economist Claudia Goldin argued that overt discrimination by employers was no longer a significant cause of the gender pay gap, and that the cause is instead more subtle cultural expectations which are a legacy of historical discrimination.
-According to Goldin, these expectations cause women, on average, to prioritize temporal flexibility, take different risks, and avoid situations of expected discrimination.
-She advocated educational reforms to address the remaining gender pay gap rather than mandates on business, arguing that the latter is simply too difficult to implement given the demands of the current business environment.
+In a 2016 interview, Harvard Economist Claudia Goldin argued that overt discrimination by employers was no longer a significant cause of the gender pay gap, and that the cause is instead more subtle cultural expectations, which are a legacy of historical discrimination.
+According to Goldin, these expectations cause women, on average, to prioritize temporal flexibility, take different risks, and avoid situations where discrimination is expected.
+She advocated educational reforms to address the remaining gender pay gap rather than mandates on business, arguing that the latter is too difficult to implement given the demands of the current business environment.

 A series of four studies from 2019 found that "even if these careers do not pay less, people assume that men will be less interested in any career that is majority female" and that this has "the potential to create a self-fulfilling prophecy in that people are also less interested in promoting pay raises in female-dominated caregiving careers ... yet if more men were to enter these occupations, the salaries in these fields might also rise".

-Some critics of the notion that discrimination causes the gender wage gap argue that the gender wage gap disappears once analysts control for the characteristics of a job (e.g. location, tenure, job role, level, performance).
-However, this is considered a textbook error in econometrics because occupational sorting may itself be an outcome of gender discrimination, which would make it a bad control.
+Some critics of the notion that discrimination causes the gender wage gap argue that the gap disappears once analysts control for job characteristics (e.g., location, tenure, job role, level, performance).
+However, this is considered a textbook error in econometrics because occupational sorting may itself be an outcome of gender discrimination, making it a bad control.
 By controlling for job characteristics, the analyst introduces collider bias into the analysis, making it impossible to draw valid conclusions about the role of gender discrimination on earnings.